SamirTalwar/monospacedmonologues.com/content/posts/2014-05-19--rekord--java-beans-must-die.md

         .with(Person.firstName, "Larry")
         .fix(); // throws InvalidRekordException

 `InvalidRekordException` is a checked exception, because you should handle it at the validation layer and not let it proceed any further.
-If you're skeptical, pause for a moment, and go and read [my post on `IOException`][Check your I/O] which explains more about why checked exceptions are a good thing.
+If you're skeptical, pause for a moment, and go and read [my post on `IOException`][check your i/o] which explains more about why checked exceptions are a good thing.

 `ValidatingRekord` takes a Hamcrest matcher, which means you can use all of the built-in functionality of Hamcrest, plus and custom matchers you may have already made.
 And because our keys are objects in their own right, the `hasProperty` matcher (in the `RekordMatchers` class) is completely type-safe.

-[Check your I/O]: http://monospacedmonologues.com/post/75704273387/check-your-i-o
+[check your i/o]: http://monospacedmonologues.com/post/75704273387/check-your-i-o

 ## And data goes out

 We don't just pump information into software; sometimes, we spit it out as well.
 While your friend `get` is useful here, sometimes we need something more special.

 So, of course, rekords are serializable.
-Not Java `Serializable` (with a capital *S*), but something a bit more controllable.
+Not Java `Serializable` (with a capital _S_), but something a bit more controllable.
 Because we expose the keys of a rekord, no reflection is required to transform one straight into a form of your choosing.

 So, `woz.serialize(JacksonSerializer.writingToString())` returns this: